tanganke/fusion_bench/docs/README.md

 ## Introduction to Deep Model Fusion (the learn from model paradigm)

 Deep model fusion is a technique that merges, ensemble, or fuse multiple deep neural networks to obtain a unified model.
-It can be used to improve the performance and rubustness of model or to combine the strengths of different models, such as fuse multiple task-specific models to create a multi-task model.
+It can be used to improve the performance and robustness of model or to combine the strengths of different models, such as fuse multiple task-specific models to create a multi-task model.
 For a more detailed introduction to deep model fusion, you can refer to [W. Li, 2023, 'Deep Model Fusion: A Survey'](http://arxiv.org/abs/2309.15698).
 In this benchmark, we evaluate the performance of different fusion methods on a variety of datasets and tasks.